All About Radiation: Radiation Exposure & Radiation Sickness

 -

-Radioactivity is the unconstrained arrival of energy from an unstable iota to arrive at a more steady state.
+Radioactivity is the unconstrained release of energy from an unstable nucleus to arrive at a more steady state.

 -